chacawaca/docker-post-recording/README.md

 ## Configuration:

-- /appdata/post-recording/scripts/custom.sh need to be configured for your need, some example are there to help you configure this for your need.
+- /appdata/post-recording/scripts/custom.sh **need to be configured** for you, some example are there to help you configure this for your need.
 - /appdata/post-recording/hooks can be configured to execute custom code